FlexPress/component-orm/README.md

 # FlexPress orm component

 ## Install with Pimple
-- This example creates a document model
+- This example creates a document model, notice that we pass in the global post object, the ORM system will then copy over all the properties from the post object, including the ID, which is very important.
+- - Please note that this example is done as a service and would return the same object for each call, you should use the factory method in pimple if you want to create a new object each time.
 ```
 $pimple["documentModel"] = function () {
-  return new DocumentModel();
+  return new DocumentModel($GLOBALS['post']);
 };

 ```